MithraBijumon/LS---Web-Dev/Week 3/Why Backend?.md

 ---

-## 🧩 Integration with Our Course
+## Integration with Our Course

-In the coming weeks, you’ll be introduced to Flask or Django as part of the backend section.
+In this week and the next, you’ll be introduced Django as part of the backend section.
 Make sure you're clear with:

 - Python syntax and OOP
 - Web fundamentals (HTML, CSS, JS)
 - Basic terminal and Git usage

-> ✅ Start brushing up now so you're ready for the backend journey!
+> Start brushing up now so you're ready for the backend journey!
+Try the assignment or the practice questions to learn while doing.

 ---

-**Happy Hacking! 🐍💻**
+**Happy Coding!**
-If you face any issues or have questions, don’t hesitate to ask in the group.
-We’re here to help you grow.